dguyhasnoname/CKAD-TheHardWay/README.md

         3. To indent press `>`(shift + .).

         You can then repeat the indentation by using the `>` key.
 This can be useful when we copy yamls from kuberntes documentations.
+    - Other vim shortcuts:

+        ```text
+        w : jump to the next word
+        W : jump to the previous word
+        e : jump to the end of the current word
+        E : jump to the beginning of the next word
+        $ : jump to the end of the current line
+        0 : jump to the beginning of the current line
+        ^ : jump to the beginning of the previous line

+        G : end of the file
+        g : beginning of the file

+        dG : delete till the end of the file
+        d0 : delete till the beginning of the file
+        4dd : delete the next 4 lines
+        d: delete the current line
+        D: delete till end of line
+        dw: delete the current word

+        f + <char> : jump to the next occurrence of <char>
+        F + <char> : jump to the previous occurrence of <char>

+        yy: copy the current line
+        3yy: copy the next 3 lines
+        ```

 2. Setup your aliases